Episode in which B celebrates his first birthday, and I suffer a crisis of consumerism.

 I struggle with birthdays.
 Not out of fear of getting older, but something more personal and existential, something hard to define exactly as I’m still in the process of identifying it.
 It’s taken me until only just these last few years to figure out what to do with mine, which is to say I prefer privacy over publicity.
 I dislike the pressure of the day, the expectation that it must be not just a good day, but a great day, the obligatory emphasis, the attention.
 The ridiculous attention.
 This year I received a happy birthday email from a Seattle-based company I haven’t engaged with in 5+ years.

 I’ve come to the realization I prefer to fly my birthday under the radar.
 In fact, I get a little rush trying to squeak by without any external acknowledgement on the day of.
 Instead, I’d rather jest that I’m an immortal being, older than birthdays.
 I simply am.
-Still my partner will ask me each year in the days leading up what I want to do for my birthday, and I’ll shrug and say nothing special beyond an excuse to order takeout, or to pick up a little box of cupcakes—there’s a running joke now re: cupcakes.
+Still my partner will ask me each year in the days leading up what I want to do for my birthday, and I’ll shrug and say nothing special beyond an excuse to order takeout, or to pick up a little box of cupcakes—there’s a running joke between us that if there’s something to celebrate, I pick up cupcakes.

 Since moving to Berlin, I’ve also begun a personal ritual where I try to visit a green space that’s just for me.
 Because green is lowkey my favorite color, and goth I may be, I still enjoy a brief little commune with nature.